 Ok.
 We are finally ready for Steven Spielberg Snobbery.

 Spielberg is the kind of cinefile that believes movies were meant to be seen on the biggest screen with the best surround sound.
 That these auteurs poured their souls into every second of cinematography and sound.
 For you.
-Every moment must be savoured and appreciated and that can only be accomplished in the hallowed halls of the theatre.
+Every moment must be savored and appreciated and that can only be accomplished in the hallowed halls of the theatre.